fbett/le-acme2-php/README.md

 My integrated workflow is the following:
 - User enables SSL to a specific domain in my control panel
 - The cronjob of this control panel will detect these changes and tries to create or get an order like in der HTTP-Sample.
-- The cronjob will fetch the certificate bundle, if the certificate bundle is ready (mostly on the second run)
+- The cronjob will fetch the informations within the certificate bundle, if the certificate bundle is ready (mostly on the second run)
-- The cronjob builds the Apache2 virtual host file and detects, that the virtual host file now differs.
-So the cronjob will restart the Apache2 service.
+- The cronjob will also build the Apache virtual host files and will restart the Apache2 service, if the new config file is different.

 Please take a look on Samples\HTTP.php for a full sample workflow.